 When done safely, there are many benefits of strength training for athletes of all ages, including:

 - Improving confidence – on and off the field

 - Reducing the risk of injury

 - Strengthening bones

 Another key benefit of strength training is that it promotes body awareness and movements that many children are missing.

-"Unstructured playtime – when kids are outside, running, jumping, climbing and swinging – promotes important body strength and movement skills," Adams explains.
+"Unstructured playtime – when kids are outside, running, jumping, climbing and swinging – promotes important body strength and movement skills," Rivera explains.
 "If kids are getting most of their physical activity through organized sports, they may miss out on developing general motor skills.
 Strength training can help build those skills and even offset some of the problems we see in kids when they specialize in just one sport at a young age."

 What is a safe weight to lift?